About Small Cats

 Question

-How is my house cat related to small wild cats?
+How does my house cat compare to a small wild cat?

 Answer